NicKerrr/zabbix-templates/LibreHardwareMonitor_by_HTTP/README.md

 {$LHM.PASSWORD}
 ```

-5. In `{$LHM.PASSWORD}`, specify the password hash from the LibreHardwareMonitor configuration file, not the plain text password.
-6. Make sure the `LHM Raw Data` item receives data.
+5. Make sure the `LHM Raw Data` item receives data.
-7. Wait for the low-level discovery rules to run.
+6. Wait for the low-level discovery rules to run.

 ## How It Works